Cellular or Bluetooth RPM Devices & How To Choose

 Bluetooth devices generally cost less than cellular devices.
 The higher cost for cellular-connected and cellular RPM devices may be worth the investment, as they are supported by a broader network, promoting simplicity and ease of patient use.

 Remember, regular, quality data is always helpful when it comes to understanding a patient’s condition.
 Remote patient monitoring requires patients to use their devices at least 16 days a month.
 Frequent measurements accumulate fast and provide clinicians with valuable insights for optimizing treatment plans.
-Cellular RPM devices may be well worth the cost when it comes to patient satisfaction and patient adherence
+Cellular or Bluetooth RPM devices may be well worth the cost when it comes to patient satisfaction and patient adherence

 Bluetooth vs. Cellular: Which Choice is Better for Your Strategy?